joshtynjala/actionscript-3.0-developers-guide/display/display-programming/manipulating-size-and-scaling-objects.md

 These properties represent the relative size of the display object compared to its original size.
 The `scaleX` and `scaleY` properties use fraction (decimal) values to represent percentage.
-For example, if a display object’s `width` has been changed so that it’s half as wide as its original size, the object’s `scaleX` property will have the value `.5`, meaning 50 percent.
+For example, if a display object's `width` has been changed so that it's half as wide as its original size, the object's `scaleX` property will have the value `.5`, meaning 50 percent.
 If its height has been doubled, its `scaleY` property will have the value `2`, meaning 200 percent.